bobopinna/moodle-mod_clickableboxes/README.md

 ## Install

-1. Copy the plugin directory "clickable" into moodle/mod/.
+1. Copy the plugin directory "clickableboxes" into moodle/mod/.
 2. Check admin notifications to install.
 3. Done